 Living Goods is a nonprofit, but we apply best practices borrowed from the private sector to drive measurable results and ensure cost-effective services.
 We’re nimble and quick-footed, and hold ourselves accountable to quantifiable and aggressive targets designed to drive health impact.
 We’re idealistic—but pragmatic—and we push ourselves to learn, adapt, and optimize our approaches in cases where we fail to meet targets or when local circumstances change.

 We’re also fanatical about numbers.
 By maintaining our focus on measurable data, we’ve found technology and analytics are valuable allies in driving cost-effective, high-quality community health programs.
 We infuse data into our end-to-end operations, from real-time performance management to preventing stock-outs of essential medicines, monitoring disease outbreaks, ensuring equity in treatment, and closing gaps in patient referrals to full-service health facilities.

 Community health workers can save millions of lives far faster and at a lower cost than facility-based care.
 Community health is fundamental to delivering universal health coverage.

-By 2026, Living Goods will significantly improve health outcomes for at least 18 million people in five countries, and support governments to transition to substantial ownership of community health care delivery.
+By 2026, Living Goods will significantly improve health outcomes for at least 9.7 million people in three countries, and support governments to transition to substantial ownership of community health care delivery.

 This strategy is ambitiously centered on supporting governments to truly own and invest in stronger national health systems.
 We are trying to tackle huge underlying issues and have set targets that we know will be difficult to achieve.